oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

-*These installation instructions were last tested on 22 Feb 2016.*
+*These installation instructions were last tested on 22 Feb 2016.
+For more information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29#troubleshooting) section below.*

 ## Prerequisites ##